 Making cheese involves many steps, but essentially it is simply the process of turning a liquid into a solid.
 Rennet plays an important role in making this happen.

 Answer: Rennet is used to coagulate, or thicken, milk during the cheesemaking process.
 Chymosin (also called rennin) is the enzyme used to produce rennet.

 After the milk is collected, the cheesemaking process begins by adding starter cultures that change lactose (milk sugar) into lactic acid.
 This process changes the acidity level of the milk and starts the process of thickening the milk into a solid.
 Next, rennet is added to encourage even more thickening so that curds form and separate from the whey (liquid).

 Not just hard cheeses have rennet in them.
 Most types of soft cheese and fresh cheeses are made using rennet as well.
 There are some exceptions, however, such as ricotta and quark, which usually do not contain rennet.
-You can also make several types of cheese at home without using rennet:
+You can also make several types of cheese at home thickened with acid instead of rennet: